 Main Chain & Sprocket

 This is a really important part of the bike, and as you might know, the bike won’t move at all if it’s in bad condition.
-During the monsoons, bike that have an open chain and sprocket against a covered one would need regular oiling, but at the same time, oiling for a closed chain and sprocket can be done just once in two weeks or something.
-The conventional way for lubricating chains was by using molten grease.
-This procedure was quite lengthy and used to take almost 12 hours to complete the job.
-But now you get special sprays for lubricating the chain system.
+During the monsoons, bikes that have an open chain and sprocket against a covered one would need regular lubing, but at the same time, lubrications for a closed chain and sprocket can be done less frequently.
+In the good olden days the conventional way of lubricating chains was by using molten grease.
+This procedure was quite lengthy and used to take many hours to complete the job.
+However, it is very simple these days – you get special sprays for lubricating the chain system.

 This happens to be an essential spare in a two wheeler.
-On our Indian roads, the horn and warning lights are an important element, these systems require the battery for functioning.
+On our Indian roads, the horn, warning lights, electric start and few other systems require proper battery for functioning.

 This process is very simple and can save you a lot more than money.
 Every vehicle would have its own basic tool kit.
 Generally all motorcycles, scooters have 13mm nut size for adjusting the rear brakes.
 A suitable tool for this bolt would be in the tool kit.
 There needs to be a little caution applied when tightening the brakes as a tight setting can jam the brakes and cause a lot of problems like engine and brake overheating and also low mileage, at the same time a loose brake setting can slow your reaction time down.
 So adjust it as required.